-FIGURE 3 shows revenues and expenses closely aligned after the inclusion of operating costs for Healdsburg and Cloverdale.
-Available reserves are maintained at a prudent level to keep the District in good financial health in the face of economic downturns.
+FIGURE 3 shows revenues and expenses closely aligned after the inclusion of operating costs for Healdsburg and Cloverdale, or balanced budgets with ongoing healthy reserves.
+Reserves are maintained at a prudent level to keep the District in good financial health in the face of economic downturns.